View All

 Step 3: Identifying root causes of defects or issues

-The third step in the Six Sigma process is to explore how the current state affects the project goals.
+The third step in the Six Sigma process improvement step is to explore how the current state affects the project goals.
 This includes discovering and documenting the root causes of defects or issues and identifying the problems or opportunities within the process.
 To identify root causes of defects or issues, conduct a fishbone analysis, which helps brainstorm potential problems and create a process map to document the current state of the process.

 Step 4: Develop improvement plans

-The fourth step in the Six Sigma process is to develop improvement plans.
+The fourth step in the Six Sigma process improvement step is to develop improvement plans.
 This includes selecting an appropriate solution, creating alternative solutions, and selecting the best solution.
 To choose a suitable solution, create a decision tree to identify potential solutions and create a risk-return matrix to evaluate the possible solutions.
 A decision tree is used to identify potential solutions, and a risk-return matrix is used to assess the potential solutions.

 Step 5: Establishing process controls